Invest in Your Future

 - Use Microsoft® Project to apply planning and controlling processes to your work.

 - Acquire Professional Development Units (PDUs) or Continuing Development Units (CDUs), which can be used towards Project Management Institute or International Institute of Business Analysis certifications

 - Pursue the Project Management Professional (PMP)® designation or other related industry professional certifications offered through the PMI® or IIBA®.

-Core Program: Primarily held in class at UBC Robson Square (There may be the occasional class at Point Grey)
+In class blended at UBC Robson Square (There may be the occasional class at Point Grey)

 |Hours of Study||

 Comprised of four modules, the UBC Certificate in Project Management Core Program is designed to provide students with a rich learning experience, enhanced by opportunities for personalized application of the learning, team work, networking and exchange with top-calibre industry-based instructors and fellow classmates.
 It is grounded in industry best practices and equips graduates with the knowledge and skills required to meet stakeholder expectations, optimize available resources and deliver results.

 The Team Project runs concurrently with the other modules and provides you with the opportunity to work in teams as you put your learning into practice.
 A 360 degree evaluation forms part of the module assessment process allowing for valuable performance feedback from fellow students.

 Gain an understanding of key project management terminology and concepts, setting the context for the rest of the course.
 Key areas covered include team performance dynamics and the role of project manager as leader, the management of stakeholder relationships to influence expectations and optimize support, and the development of a project charter.

 Learn the essential aspects of project planning including scope planning, project scheduling, budgeting, internal communications planning and quality and risk management.